 Lack of funding, on top of the condensed enrollment calendar, continues a series of attacks on our health care system orchestrated by opponents to the Affordable Care Act.

-The confusion and chaos around health care, fostered by the Trump Administration, means more consumer assistance is required leading into this year’s open enrollment, not less.
+The confusion and chaos around health care means more consumer assistance is required leading into this year’s open enrollment, not less.

 Health Care Repeal Lawsuit